 In total, I make twelve of them.
 I find a place all the way in the back, and just like everyone else, I tie my twelve prayer ties to the willow branches above my head.
 As everyone has taken their seat, five glowing stones are carried inside the lodge one by one.

 The sweat lodge ceremony consists of four rounds of approximately one hour each and a break in between.
 During every round, we greet the ancestors of one of the wind directions.
 Vidar tells us the steam and the heat coming from the stones take you to a deeper layer of consciousness and pave the way for purifying on a physical, mental, emotional, and spiritual level.

 The Indians used the deeper state of consciousness for traveling in the spirit world and receiving visions for healing.
 Not only that, but it also helps you to reconnect with Mother Earth and to come in contact with your inner knowledge.
 The dreamer in me is mostly looking for a vision, the vision of the four wind directions to be exact.

 Vidar pours water over the hot stones with a wooden soup spoon.
 The stones start to sizzle and give an orange glow.
 The door flap is swung shut.
 Suddenly, a feeling of panic overwhelms me because it is pitch dark.
 I hear Vidar say that in this sweat lodge you can experience the softness, wisdom, kindness, and subtlety of the deer.

 I experience the smothering heat.
-I would rather leave, immediately, but there are four more rounds to go.
+I would rather leave immediately, but there are four more rounds to go.
 I knew it was going to be warm, hot even, but I hate the darkness even more, or is it the combination of the two?
-I try to breathe calmly, comfort myself and then things start to improve.
+I try to breathe calmly, and comfort myself, and then things start to improve.